kaflesudeep/WVU_Software_Reuse_Operation/CalculatorAndConverter/README.md

 		3. Third argument: parameter: the second number
 		4. Fourth argument: the format of the second number as enum variable.

-	2. All the methods will return data in the Second argument format as string.
+	2. All the methods will return data in the first number passed format as string.
+For Example in the abve example the number passes wil be in binary like 101.

 ## Test Cases:
 1. Go to WVU_Software_Reuse_Operation/CalculatorAndConverter/src/CalculatorAndConverterTest/. to see the test cases created.